Kevinpgalligan/noisy/README.md

 ### Description
-Perlin noise for Common Lisp, with an arbitrary number of dimensions.
+Perlin noise for an arbitrary number of dimensions.
+Example usage is shown below.

 ![demonstration of different noise configurations](https://github.com/Kevinpgalligan/noisy/blob/master/noise.png)

-Example usage is shown below.

 There's a stateless interface and a stateful interface.
 The latter should be used in an environment where multithreading is expected.